 Instead, I’m going to tell you a true story- true, because otherwise I might call it a fable- about “the rules.”
-It’s a story about how I wound up on the business-end of them, got out of a tight spot because me and a sympathetic voice decided to bend them, and why knowing when to break the rules can be the best thing you learn in life.
+It’s a story about how I wound up on the business end of them, got out of a tight spot because a sympathetic voice and I decided to bend them, and why knowing when to break the rules can be the best thing you learn in life.

 It starts with my 2007 Jeep Cherokee Laredo, and ends with an accident.

 It all started about 10 months or so after Emily and I had moved to Portland.
 We had packed my Jeep and trailer with what remained of our worldly possessions, and now were slowly acclimating and ensconcing ourselves in life on the West Coast.